QR codes in access control entry systems

 Share this article

-Access control systems come in many shapes and forms, including plastic ID cards, biometric scans, security codes, and mantraps.
+Access control systems come in many shapes and forms, including plastic ID cards, biometric scans, and security codes.
 QR code access control systems are simple, quick, and accurate - making them one of the more efficient systems to use.

-By scanning a QR code, certain resources are made available within the office space.
-These codes help regulate visitors and keep track of what resources are being used within the facility.
+By scanning a QR code, access is granted to specific areas, doors, or resources within a facility.
+These QR code access systems help regulate visitors and keep track of how spaces are being used within the building.

-Additionally, these codes can also be used for QR building access.
+Additionally, these codes can also be used for QR building access as part of a QR code entry system.
 They are able to link up with gates and doors to determine which QR code holders can enter facilities.
 This is particularly helpful in restricting visitors to certain areas of a building.
 QR building access can help in maintaining the order and flow within a workspace.

 Access control systems operate with a QR code reader.
-After receiving a QR code, you can scan it on the reader, and it will grant you access to the building or certain resources.
+After receiving a QR code, you can scan it on the reader, and it will grant you access to the building or certain areas within the facility.

-This allows for a more secure and controlled environment, as building access is only granted when the security precautions are met by the service provider.
+This allows for a more secure and controlled environment, as building access is only granted when the defined security conditions are met.

 Using QR code door readers, you can create QR codes that represent Kisi credentials.
-You can then unlock doors by scanning this code, allowing for many unique use cases, expanding the range of the Kisi system.
+These QR codes function as digital credentials that can be generated and shared through the Kisi platform.
+This allows users to unlock doors by scanning the code and makes it easy to grant access without requiring a physical keycard or mobile app, expanding the range of the Kisi access control system.

-QR access is a great solution for visitors, given that QR codes can be easily sent via email or printed out, and work offline.
-By connecting your Kisi system with a QR code reader, you can:
+QR access is great for visitors, given that QR codes can be easily generated and shared via email or printed out, and in some configurations can work offline.
+Expanding the available access methods, Kisi’s Terminal Pro also includes a QR code reader, enabling seamless QR-based entry alongside mobile and card-based credentials.
+The QR access addition enables you to:

 • Easily generate QR codes and send them by email or print them.

-• Swiftly manage visitor access without requiring them to download the Kisi app, and without you having to set up access links.
+• Swiftly manage visitor access without them having to download the Kisi app or rely on mobile credentials.

-• Deactivate the QR code at any time.
+• Set a time and space limit or deactivate the QR code at any time.

 Be sure to unplug the controller before wiring anything.
 For this installation, you’ll need: